Majidadi07/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0- Switching user to another user
+0- Switching from one user to another user